vegaprotocol/documentation/docs/releases/overview.md

 This combined release contains improvements to API documentation, as well as bug fixes and minor enhancements to improve usability.

 :::caution Breaking changes
-**Remove WebSocket for rewards.**: An unused and unnecessary event stream has been removed to simplify the APIs.
+**Remove WebSocket for rewards**: An unused and unnecessary event stream has been removed to simplify the APIs.

 **Remove all offset pagination**: While cursor pagination has been available for a number of releases, some endpoints still also supported offset pagination.
 This has now been removed for clarity and simplicity.